Martin Edwards (author): Writing about crime fiction

-He has written introductions to most of the books published in the series, as well as for several of the books published in the British Library's Classic Thrillers series.
+He has written introductions to over one hundred and fifty of the books published in the series, as well as for several of the books published in the British Library's Classic Thrillers series.
 He has been commissioned to edit and introduce more than 20 anthologies of classic crime short stories for the series.
-In 2016, he was commissioned to write a new solution to Anthony Berkeley's classic whodunit The Poisoned Chocolates Case and in 2017, the British Library published his The Story of Classic Crime in 100 Books, which in a starred review, Publishers Weekly described as 'an exemplary reference book sure to lead readers to gems of mystery and detective fiction'.
+In 2017, the British Library published his The Story of Classic Crime in 100 Books, which in a starred review, Publishers Weekly described as 'an exemplary reference book sure to lead readers to gems of mystery and detective fiction'.
 The book was shortlisted for the Agatha, Anthony, and H. R. F. Keating awards and longlisted for the CWA Gold Dagger for Non-Fiction.
 Mystery Readers International gave the book the Macavity award for best non-fiction book of the year.
+In 2026, he was commissioned to write an updated and much-expanded version of the book, to be known as The Classic Crime Companion.
+He is also the co-editor, with Lucy Rowland, of Agatha Christie: Behind the Books, a book accompanying the British Library’s exhibition of the same name, due to open on 30 October 2026.

 Howdunit, published in 2020, was a book he conceived and edited on behalf of the Detection Club, to celebrate its 90th birthday.
 The book discusses the art and craft of crime writing and the nature of the crime writer's life.
 Contributors range from Agatha Christie and Dorothy L. Sayers to almost every living member of the club, including John Le Carré, Ian Rankin, Val McDermid, and Alexander McCall Smith.
 The book won the 2021 CrimeFest H.R.F.
 Keating award for best biography or critical book related to crime fiction; in addition, it was nominated for five other major awards: the CWA Gold Dagger for Non-Fiction, the Edgar, the Agatha, the Macavity, and the Anthony.

 In 2017, he received the Poirot Award at Malice Domestic 29, in recognition of his contribution to the traditional mystery genre.
 Writing in the Malice Domestic programme, Professor Douglas G. Greene surveyed his career and concluded: "Martin Edwards’ contributions to detective fiction, and to writing about detective fiction, have indeed been outstanding".

 In 2023, he received the George N. Dove Award from the Popular Culture Association, in recognition of his outstanding contribution to the serious study of the crime genre; previous British winners have included P. D. James.